awinterstein/zola-theme-daisy/README.md

     themes/daisy
 ```

 Please make sure to add it at the path `themes/daisy` in your Zola directory.
-The translations won't work if added to a different directory.
+The translations and the icons won't work if added to a different directory.

 As the second step, it can be enabled then in the `config.toml` file of your website: